martinseener/probecollector/README.md

 # Pingdom Probes as a Service (PPaaS)
-This little script will automate the hassle of adding or removing single pingdom probes manually from your IP-Whitelisting or Firewall.
+This tool will automate the hassle of adding or removing single pingdom probes manually from your IP-Whitelisting.
 It will do this by getting all IPv4 and IPv6 Probes and add them to a single Subdomain of your own domain.
-It will add all probes as separate A/AAAA
+The probes are being added as separate A/AAAA
-Records for that subdomain so by resolving the subdomain you get all probes.
+Records for that subdomain instead of a single subdomain per probe.

 ### Example
-In the Sophos UTM you can either do it manually and add single DNS Hosts or Hosts with IP's manually or you can now add a single DNS Group which points to your new subdomain.
-The UTM will automatically resolve to all A/AAAA Records (AAAA only when IPv6 is activated) and updates the Filterrules which uses this DNS Group, so an update to the listed RR's on the Subdomain results in an automatically updated Whitelisting.
+In the Sophos UTM* you can either do it manually by adding single Hosts with those Probe-IP's manually or you can now add a single DNS Group which points to your new subdomain.
+The UTM will automatically resolve to all A/AAAA Records (AAAA only when IPv6 is activated) and updates the Filterrules which uses this DNS Group, so an update of the Resource-Records on the Subdomain results in an automatically updated Whitelisting.

+> *By default the UTM will use the subdomains TTL (default 300s) before re-resolving all RR's and updating the Rules in the Firewall.
+In the latest version of the UTM - 9.407 and before there is a bug which does'nt delete resolved IP's from the DNS Group when they have been deleted from the subdomain but will only add new IP's instead.
+The Bug is filed as NUTM-4601 for UTM's pre 9.407 and NUTM-5697 for 9.407 where the bug still exists.
+You can use PPaaS already with those versions.
+It will work correctly but since it does'nt delete old IP's from the DNS Group, your whitelisting is a bit more permissive than it should until the bug is fixed.

 ## How to use
 Just download the ppaas.sh script and make it executeable with `chmod +x ppaas.sh`.
 Then configure the parameters within that script at the top.

-* **CFEMAIL** means your login e-mail address for your Cloudflare account
+* **CFEMAIL** is your login e-mail address for your Cloudflare account
 * **CFAPIKEY** is your *Global API Key* which you can find in [your Account](https://www.cloudflare.com/a/account/my-account) by clicking *View API Key*
-* **CFZONE** is your Domain where your Pingdom Probe Subdomain will be created like `example.com`
+* **CFZONE** is your Domain/Zone where your Pingdom Probe Subdomain will be created (ex. `example.com`)
-* **CFPPDOMAIN** is the desired Pingdom Probes Subdomain like `pingdomprobes.example.com`
+* **CFPPDOMAIN** is the desired Pingdom Probes Subdomain (ex. `pingdomprobes.example.com`)
 * **RRTTL** is the TTL (Time-to-live) of the created A/AAAA Resource Records (this is the default for Pingdoms Probe Server DNS Entries)
 * **DOLOG** enables the logging of what PPaaS does.
 By default it logs into syslog using `logger` with the programname `ppaas`
-* **INTERACTIVELOG** outputs all log also to `STDOUT` besides syslog, so you can see what `ppass` does.
+* **INTERACTIVELOG** outputs all log also to `STDOUT` besides syslog, so you can see what `ppass` does (default true).

 ### Embedded 3rd party tools
 While PPaaS needs to process JSON Output coming from the Cloudflare API, [JSON.sh](https://github.com/dominictarr/JSON.sh) has been embedded into ppaas.sh, so it does not rely on external 3rd party tools and can run everywhere where a bash is available (Linux, macOS, *BSD, maybe Windows with cygwin or WSL)